AuReMe/esmecata/README.md

 * `-m/--mmseqs`: mmseqs option to be used for the clustering.

 String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8".

+* `--linclust`: replace `mmseqs cluster` by `mmseqs linclust` (faster but less sensitive)

+Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
+It is faster than mmseqs cluster (default behaviour) but less senstitive.

 ### `esmecata annotation`: Retrieve protein annotations